You don’t need those organs anyways…right?

 “I didn’t think I needed to.
 I still have my ovaries, right?”

-Or maybe it’s a pride thing — maybe some doctors think they look like your hot shit if you don’t need to refer to anything.
+Or maybe it’s a pride thing — maybe some doctors think they look like they’re hot shit if they don’t need to refer to anything.
 You know, like the restaurant server who never writes anything down.
 You’re wary that your order will be wrong, but he’s confident in his elephant-like brain in retaining everything your group orders.

 Then when the food comes, someone’s missing their meal.